gohqianxuan/wie3007-assignment/README.md

 4. To enhance sales strategies by developing predictive models for estimating basket sales values.

 ## Dataset Components

+This dataset contains household-level transactions over two years from a group of 2,500 households who are frequent shoppers at a retailer.

 1. Transaction Table - contains all products purchased by households within the dataset
 2. Household Demographic Table - provides a representation of demographic information for a portion of households